g-aggarwal/Pollinator/README.md

 # Pollinator

-**Pollinator** is a free Android application that utilizes [Pollinations AI](https://pollinations.ai)'s endpoint to generate pixel perfect AI images.
-The app is built with Jetpack Compose and Kotlin, offering a seamless and modern Andorid experience.
-The project is designed to be flexible and customizable, making it easy to integrate with other AI-driven services in the future.
+**Pollinator** is an open-source Android application designed to transform text prompts into visually striking AI-generated images.
+Leveraging the capabilities of [Pollinations AI](https://pollinations.ai), the app offers users the ability to create unique and captivating images in just seconds.
+Built with Jetpack Compose and Kotlin, Pollinator provides a seamless and intuitive user experience, with a modern design that ensures ease of use.
+The app’s flexible architecture is designed to accommodate future integrations with other AI-driven services, making it a powerful tool for anyone interested in exploring the creative potential of generative AI.

 ### Beta Status